demergent-labs/kybra/the_kybra_book/src/cross_canister.md

 )
 ```

-And here's a more complete example of a canister called `payout_canister` that performs a cross-canister call to `token_canister`:
+And here's a more complete example of a service called `payout_canister` that performs a cross-canister call to `token_canister`:

 ```python
 from kybra import Async, CanisterResult, nat64, Principal, Service, service_update, update, Variant